 You can also add potatoes and/or cabbage about 30 minutes before the end of the cooking time.
 Alternatively, wait until the corned beef is done, then pull it out of the pot and cover it to keep warm, or set it in a 200 F oven.
 Cook whole small red potatoes and cabbage cut into wedges in the liquid until they are done.

 Cooking corned beef in a slow cooker has all the benefits of boiling, but you don't have to keep watch while it cooks.
 Place a quartered onion, a carrot, a couple of garlic cloves, and a few stalks of celery in the slow cooker.
 You can also add potatoes if you like.
 Set the corned beef on top of the vegetables, sprinkle it with a tablespoon of pickling spice, and add just enough water to submerge the beef.
 Cover and cook on high for about 4 1/2 hours or on low for 8 to 9 hours.

 Baked corned beef develops a fabulous crispy crust.
 Before you bake it, however, you must boil it to remove some of the curing salt.
 Place the corned beef in a large pot and cover with water.
 Bring to a boil while you preheat the oven to 350 F. Discard the water and repeat to draw out more of the salt.

-Set the corned beef fat-side-up in a baking pan and cover with foil.
+Set the corned beef fat-side up in a baking pan and cover with foil.
 Bake for 2 hours.
 Unwrap, position an oven rack in the top third of the oven, and bake until the top is browned and crispy, about 30 minutes.
-Some people like to spread the meat with mustard and/or sprinkle it with brown sugar to add flavor and help the brown crust develop.
+You can also cover the meat with mustard or sprinkle it with brown sugar (or both) to add flavor and help the brown crust develop.